 The course was extended to 18 holes (4,701 yards) in 1880, going as far as the current 8th green.
-In 1883, the club adopted white flags for the outward nine holes and red for the inward holes, following the convention at St Andrews, though there do not appear to have been any ‘double greens’ at Dunbar (which would necessitate their use to indicate which hole on the green you were playing to.)
+In 1883, the club adopted white flags for the outward nine holes and red for the inward holes, following the convention at St Andrews, though there do not appear to have been any ‘double greens’ at Dunbar (which would necessitate their use to indicate which hole on the green you should use.)

 In 1894 Old Tom Morris altered seven holes and extended the course by 200 yards to today’s 10th green.

 In 1905 the land called Deer Park was acquired, on which the present 1st, 2nd, 3rd and 18th holes are situated.
 This allowed the course to be lengthened to 5,740 yards.
-The present layout largely dates to 1922-24, when James Braid of Walton Heath and Ben Sayers of North Berwick laid out an extended course of 6,425 yards.
+The present layout largely dates to 1922-24, when James Braid from Walton Heath and Ben Sayers from North Berwick laid out an extended course of 6,425 yards.

-The first official competition was the Warrender medal in April 1857 and was won with 93 strokes.
+The first official competition of the Club was the Warrender medal in April 1857, which was won with 93 strokes.
 Later in the same year the second major competition was arranged for the Club Medal and won with a score of 91.
 In the early days, as there was no clubhouse, the competitors afterwards retired to The George Inn in the High Street for dinner.
 In 1871 the Duke and Duchess of Roxburghe gifted a club-house, which still exists as a house on the right of the entrance drive.
-The present club house was built by the club in 1902, when it was evident they had outgrown the old one.
+The present club-house was built by the club in 1902, when it was evident they had outgrown the old one.